6 Actionable Steps to Improve Your Email Prospecting Prowess

 4.)
 Hook them at ‘hello’.
 Subject lines are a critical element in successful email prospecting.
 Various tactics have been proven to work – among them are: using a personal approach and creating suspense.
 An email subject line that is tremendously successful is simply “Re:” – who would have known?
 Our CEO, Henry Schuck, explores subject line strategies in more detail during our monthly Getting Into the IT Decision Maker’s Inbox webinar.

 5.)
 Get to the point.
 Right away.
 If the value you will bring isn’t visible inside the inbox preview pane, then your message is going to be deleted more often than not.
 Even if the solution is perfect for the prospect, the prospecting email is not the place for pleasantries or fluff.
 Show that you understand that their time is valuable by creating a compelling message that will draw them in from the first glance.
-Your current understanding of their situation from the company profile and triggers will enable you to speak intelligently about their needs and your solution.
+Your current understanding of their situation from the company profile and scoops will enable you to speak intelligently about their needs and your solution.
 Brief is always better – think of this more like speed dating than an in-depth get-to-know you.

 Give the prospect a first impression and ask for a meeting later in the week to discuss how you can help them.
 Give them a specific time (or times) that you’d like to meet – don’t waste time going back and forth about scheduling.
 Tom – let’s get on a call Tuesday at 10am, or Wednesday at 12pm and I can show you how we can help you solve your current problems.
 If Tom is free – all he needs to respond with is a simple YES.